 Before You Start

-- Make clarified butter (see my tutorial).
-Clarified butter does not burn as easily as regular butter so it’s the best choice for searing scallops beautifully.
+- If you don‘t have clarified butter, make it now; see my tutorial to learn how to make it at home.
+Clarified butter does not burn as easily as regular butter, so it’s the best choice for searing scallops beautifully.

-- Add the scallops to the brine and let stand for 10 minutes (no longer, or the scallops become too salty).
+- Add 1 lb sea scallops to the brine and let it stand for 10 minutes (no longer, or the scallops will become too salty).
 Drain the scallops.

 - Rinse under cold water and gently pat dry with the paper towels.
-Sprinkle the scallops lightly with salt and freshly ground black pepper.
+Sprinkle the scallops lightly with Diamond Crystal kosher salt and freshly ground black pepper.

-- Heat the clarified butter in a large stainless steel frying pan over medium-high heat until it begins to smoke.
-You can create a more beautiful caramelized exterior using stainless steel pan than a non-stick pan.
-If you use regular butter (instead of the clarified butter), melt the butter over medium heat.
-Add the scallops in a single layer, leaving enough space between each scallop (If necessary, cook in 2 pans or in 2 batches).
-To prevent oil splatter, you can use this oil splatter guard.
+- To create a more beautiful caramelized exterior, use a large carbon steel or stainless steel frying pan rather than a nonstick pan for this step.
+In the pan, heat 3 Tbsp clarified butter over medium-high heat until it begins to smoke.
+(If you use regular butter instead, use medium heat to melt the butter.)
+Add the scallops in a single layer, leaving enough space between each scallop.
+If necessary, cook in 2 pans or in 2 batches.
+To prevent oil splatter, you can use an oil splatter guard.

-- Cook without moving the scallops, until the bottoms are nicely browned and release on their own, about 3 to 3 ½ minutes.
-Turn each scallop gently and put it in a different part of the pan so the surface is hotter and gives the best sear.
-Cook the other side for another 3 to 3 ½ minutes.
+- Cook without moving the scallops until the bottom is nicely browned and the scallops release on their own, about 3 to 3½ minutes.
+Turn each scallop gently and put it in a different part of the pan where the surface is hotter to give the best sear.
+Cook the other side for another 3 to 3½ minutes.

-- For the pan sauce, heat the butter in a large frying pan over medium heat.
-Add the garlic and sauté until fragrant.
-Add the wine, stirring constantly, and cook about 3 minutes, until alcohol is evaporated and the sauce becomes thick.
+- For the pan sauce, heat 1–1½ Tbsp salted butter to the same large frying pan over medium heat.
+Add 1 clove garlic (minced) and sauté until fragrant.
+Add ¼ cup dry white wine, stirring constantly, and cook about 3 minutes, until the alcohol is evaporated and the sauce becomes thick.

-- Lastly add the soy sauce and mix all together.
-Remove the pan from heat and spoon the pan sauce over the scallops or serve in a separate bowl.
+- Lastly, add 1 tsp soy sauce and mix it all together.
+Remove the pan from the heat and spoon the pan sauce over the scallops or serve in a separate bowl.
+Garnish with ¼ cup yuzu-flavored tobiko (flying fish roe) and chopped chives.

 Hi Nami!
 I love your recipes and easy to follow instructions.
 I was wondering if I could use a seasoned cast-iron pan to sear the scallops instead of a stainless steel pan?